U.S. Coast Guard officer accused of plotting attacks gets 13 years in prison

 In court on Friday, Hasson said he renounced his writings but was not claiming to be “magically cured of my biased thoughts,” the Post reported.

-Hasson spent about $12,000 over three years amassing illegally obtained firearms and gun paraphernalia, prosecutors said.
+Hasson spent about $12,000 over three years amassing illegally obtained firearms and unregistered gun paraphernalia, prosecutors said.

+U.S. Attorney Robert Hur said Hasson intended to inflict violence on the basis of his racist and hateful beliefs.
+“As long as violent extremists take steps to harm innocent people, we will continue to use all of the tools we have to prevent and deter them,” Hur said in a statement after the sentencing.

 Reporting by Jonathan Allen in New York; Editing by Tom Brown and Daniel Wallis